lucapari/lucaparimbelli_website/content/authors/admin/_index.md

 highlight_name: true
 ---

-I’m a Computer Engineer and I am attending the final year of my Master’s degree in Computer Engineering at the University of Bergamo.
+I am a Software Engineer driven by a strong passion for technology and an enthusiasm for the DevOps culture.
+I have a Master's degree in Computer Engineering from the University of Bergamo, where I graduated with full grades and honors.
+Currently, I am working at ABB, where I use cloud Azure technologies on a daily basis.
+I am constantly seeking to learn and explore new trends in technology, and I am excited to continue growing and developing my skills as a Software Engineer.

 {{< icon name="download" pack="fas" >}} Take a look at my {{< staticref "https://drive.google.com/file/d/1KYwYWXU_HDhd8ib93D18Y__DC6uZTXXo/view?usp=sharing" "newtab" >}}resumé{{< /staticref >}}.